oarnaiz/ParTIES/README.md

  -threads 4
 ```

-You may run it on a germline genome where we do expect to see deletions that corresponds to somatic reads.
+You may run it on a germline genome where we do expect to see deletions that correspond to somatic reads.
 ```bash
 parties MILORD -genome $OUT/Insert/Insert.fa -out_dir $OUT \
  -bam $OUT/Map/$OUT.Insert.fa.BOWTIE.sorted.bam \